tolis-e/jQuery-Mobile-Progress-Bar-with-Percentage/README.md

     Listen the complete event:

-        As soon as the progress bar is completed, a complete event is triggered.
+        When the progress bar is completed, a complete event is triggered.
 The below piece of code attaches an event handler:

             $(document)
                 .on('complete', '#progressbar', function () {